sammyd/sammyd.github.com/source/_posts/2013-01-11-building-a-range-selector-with-shinobi-charts-part-i-linking-2-charts.markdown

 ---
 layout: post
-title: "Building a range selector with Shinobi Charts: Part I - Linking 2 charts"
+title: "Building a range selector with ShinobiCharts: Part I - Linking 2 charts"
 date: 2013-01-11 21:31
 comments: true
 categories: [iOS, shinobi]
 ---

-When I'm not hacking around with electronics and code, I work for Shinobi Controls, and we make really cool iOS UI components, including mega-tastic charts, grids and some general purpose components essential for any discerning iOS developer.
+When I'm not hacking around with electronics and code, I work for ShinobiControls, and we make really cool iOS UI components, including mega-tastic charts, grids and some general purpose components essential for any discerning iOS developer.
 However, that's enough of the advertising (although, it is worth a look - just have